 The Trust was founded in 1981.
 Since then, we've protected over 17,000 acres in the Tennessee River Gorge.

-The Tennessee River Gorge Trust is the perfect example of what can happen when a small group of thoughtful citizens comes together to change their community for the better.
+The Tennessee River Gorge Trust is the perfect example of what can happen when a small group of thoughtful citizens come together to change their community for the better.
 The Trust was founded in 1981 —later incorporated in 1986 — as the result of a dinner party at Adele Hampton’s house on Elder Mountain.
 Chattanooga-area citizens gathered around her coffee table to discuss the worrisome development of the mountains bordering Chattanooga.
 Right there in the Hampton’s living room, Chattanoogans decided our mountains are worth protecting.
-Since then, the cooperation of landowners, TVA, the State of Tennessee and the local community has led the Trust to protect more than 17,000 of the 27,000 acres in the Gorge.
+With the help of cooperative landowners, TVA, the State of Tennessee and engaged citizens, our community has protected of over 17,000 of the 27,000 acres of the Gorge!

 The Gorge consists of 27,000 acres carved through the Cumberland Mountains by 27 miles of the Tennessee River.
 It is the only large river canyon bordering a mid-size city (Chattanooga) and it is the fourth largest river canyon east of the Mississippi.
 The Gorge begins approximately 5 miles downstream from downtown Chattanooga (across from Williams Island) and continues 27 river miles to Hales Bar Dam Marina near Nickajack Lake.
 The Gorge is home to dozens of archaeological sites in the Gorge bear evidence of human's presence there for at least 10,000 years.
 Check out the Gorge's threatened and endangered species list here.